Skip to content

 • Export directly to YouTube, TikTok, Instagram

-#How We Tested These Apps
+#How These Apps Compare

 • Time to complete basic edits (trim, add text, apply filter)